 - 1 onion, thinly sliced

-- 1 lb sirloin steak, cut into chunks
+- 1 lb sirloin steak, sliced thinly, against the grain

 - 2 Tbsp unbleached all-purpose flour